Session 6: Tech Zines

 If you'd like to create a Zine to share or sell with the wider world, be sure to use imagery and content where you hold intellectual property rights.
 Cutting up magazines might work for something casually shared with friends, but could cause legal trouble if shared online or sold.

-Maybe you live in a country with a Fair Use or Parody Law that allows you to share copyrighted work under specific conditions.
+Maybe you live in a country with a or Parody Law that allows you to share copyrighted work under specific conditions.

-Check out the chapter on Imagery & Assets for a list of low-cost and free resources
+Check out the chapter on for a list of low-cost and free resources